sarveshmathi/ScrabbleJava/README.md

   c.
 If the current player plays a word without using atleast a tile for their rack.
   d.
 If the current player plays a word without using atleast a tile from existing board.

-  "DISCLAIMER: This is a two persons game.
-We have considered many situations where a player may try to cheat.\n"
-				+ "But we expect the actual players to check each other in case an unforseen situation arises.
+DISCLAIMER: This is a two persons game.
+We have considered many situations where a player may try to cheat, but we expect the actual players to check each other in case an unforseen situation arises.